Pathogens

 Most yeasts that proliferate by budding or division have a tubular form.

-Click here to find products with yeasticidal activity.
+Here you can find products with a yeasticidal spectrum of activity.

 This might also interest you